Can Attorneys Advocate At College Discipline Hearings?

 I don’t buy it.

-Lawyers make the college process more difficult for college officials.
-I would want to exclude attorneys if I were a college also, as attorneys can help a student win.
-It is, however, inherently unfair.
+Lawyers make the discipline process more difficult for college officials.
+I would want to exclude attorneys if I were a college also, as attorneys may just make a college hearing fair.
+Why would a college want a fair student hearing?!
+They don’t, they want to win by crushing the college student.

 Graphic of gavel with small symbol of lady justice holding sword